rapidsms/rapidsms/docs/topics/router/index.rst

 RapidSMS includes several routers for you to use:

 * :router:`BlockingRouter` - Default router that processes messages synchronously within the HTTP thread.
-* :router:`CeleryRouter` - Celery-enabled router that processes messages ansynchronously.
+* :router:`CeleryRouter` - Celery-enabled router that processes messages asynchronously.
-* :router:`DatabaseRouter` - Database, Celery-enabled router that queues messages in the database for ansynchronous processing.
+* :router:`DatabaseRouter` - Database, Celery-enabled router that queues messages in the database for asynchronous processing.

 If you can't find a router that's suitable for your needs, you can write a custom router.